 Saving children’s lives with extracorporeal membrane oxygenation

-ECMO (extracorporeal membrane oxygenation) is a treatment used for patients with life-threatening heart and/or lung problems.
-It provides long-term breathing and heart support and is used only when all of the standard treatments for those problems have already been attempted.
-ECMO can support patients for days to weeks while doctors treat their underlying illness.
+ECMO (extracorporeal membrane oxygenation) is a treatment used for children with life-threatening heart and/or lung problems.
+It provides long-term breathing and heart support.

-ECMO temporarily provides your child with the oxygen he or she needs and removes carbon dioxide waste product until his or her heart or lung problems have healed.
+ECMO temporarily provides your child with the oxygen they need and removes carbon dioxide waste product until their heart or lung problems have healed.
 ECMO does not cure lung or heart disease; it merely supports your child and allows time for the lungs and heart to heal.
 That is why we offer ECMO only to children whose lung and/or heart disease might be able to heal.

 The length of time a child spends on ECMO varies.
-We consider the child's age, the type of lung or heart disease he or she has and any complications.
-The average time a newborn baby spends on ECMO is five to seven days.
-Some children may need to be treated with ECMO for a much longer time.
+We consider your child's age, the type of lung or heart disease they have, and any complications.

 We strongly encourage visiting.
-Parents and grandparents are encouraged to visit frequently.
+Parents and family members in good health are encouraged to visit frequently.
 Social workers will help you identify places to stay near the hospital if necessary.

 There are several things you can do to help us with your child's care.
 These include:

-Keep a journal on your child's progress and refer to it when visiting with your child's doctors
+- Keep a journal on your child's progress and refer to it when visiting with your child's doctors and nurses

 ECMO survival outcomes

-At Children's Mercy, we work hard to ensure the best outcomes for our tiniest patients.
-ECMO (extracorporeal membrane oxygenation) is a treatment used for patients with life-threatening heart or lung problems.
+ECMO (extracorporeal membrane oxygenation) is a treatment used for children with life-threatening heart or lung problems.
 It provides long-term breathing and heart support.
 We are proud that our ECMO survival rates frequently exceed national averages.